lyuxinxx/CS110_Shooting_Game/README.md

 * **MenuItems [Jinhua, Runzhuo]** - A class that defines the items appear in th etitle screen.
 It cantains background color, font and color of the buttons.

+### Non-Standard Libraries and Modules Used

+* **Pygame (https://www.pygame.org/) - A module set incorporating many common game development functions into python, developed by Pete Shinners and Pygame Community.
+Includes crucial graphical elements as well as a musical playback functionality.

 ***

 ## Tasks and Responsibilities